AQA-systems/aqa-core/docs/index.md

-# AQA — Autonomous Quantum Assistant
+# ✈️ AQA – Your AI-Powered Co-Pilot

+> Your AI-powered co-pilot for enhanced aviation awareness and control.
+> _Navigate, manage checklists, and monitor vital flight data seamlessly — all with the power of your voice._

-**AQA** is a cockpit-integrated voice intelligence system designed to operate as an autonomous assistant in aviation and experimental systems.
+**AQA** is a modular, offline voice co-pilot designed for cockpit and embedded aviation systems.

 ---

 ## Key Features

-- Voice command interface with awareness of context
+- Context-aware voice interaction
-- Situation monitoring and alerting
+- Monitoring of onboard systems and verbal alerting
-- Customizable profiles: aircraft, drone, rocket, simulator, lab bench
-- Offline-capable, mission-focused
+- Adaptable profiles for aircraft, UAVs, rockets, simulators, and labs
+- Fully offline and mission-oriented
-- Modular and hardware-agnostic
+- Modular architecture with platform-agnostic design

 ---